Children and Peer Pressure

-Examples of peer pressure in children age 4–6
+Examples of Peer Pressure in Children Ages 4–6

 You'll notice that peer pressure becomes more frequently after your kids start school and have more interaction with kids their age.
 This is a time when children begin to notice their own skills and talents and compare them to others.
 Kids as young as age four notice their peers' skills and who “gets things right.”
 Their self-esteem may be affected when they see a friend pick something up quicker than they did, or they feel rejected by a peer.
 They can also begin to admire their peers.
 They start to feel the joys of positive interactions with each other as well as sadness if peers hurt their feelings.
 Kids will start to notice and understand “normal” behavior and look for acceptance.

 Children this age also struggle with impulse control and managing their emotions.
 Their thinking brain is disconnected from their emotional brain, meaning their emotions still take over in the form of meltdowns.
 When emotions take over, kids have little impulse control and are more likely to feel peer pressure.

 In this stage, kids may start to care more about what their peers think of them and less about what their family or other authority figures think of them.
 At around age 10, popularity at school begins to be a factor, though this sometimes happens earlier.
 To try to be popular, children may begin to test the limits set by parents and teachers to impress their peers.
 Age 10 is also when children begin to develop crushes, which play a factor in peer pressure.

 At this age, the effects of peer pressure could include:

 - Misbehaving in class to make friends laugh.

 - Testing the limits of safety to impress friends.

 - Engaging in online behavior that goes against their parents' rules.

 It's important to target and address these risky behaviors now, before kids enter middle school.
 The hope is to prevent these behaviors continuing in middle school, when peer pressure can have a much greater impact.